js-data/js-data/README.md

 __persistence layers__.

-The most commonly used adapter is the [http adapter][http], which is perfect for communicating with your RESTful backend. [localStorage][3], [localForage][4], [firebase][5] and [other adapters][6] are already available.
+The most commonly used adapter is the [http adapter][http], which is perfect for connecting your frontend to your backend. [localStorage][3], [localForage][4], [firebase][5] and [other adapters][6] are already available.
 On the server you could hook up to the [SQL adapter (Postgres/MySQL/MariaDB/SQLite3)][7] and add in the [Redis adapter][8] as a caching layer for your read endpoints.
 More adapters are coming, and you're free to implement your own.
 See [Adapters][9].

-Unlike some libraries, JSData does not require the use of getters and setters, and doesn't decorate your data with a bunch of cruft.
-JSData's internal change detection (via [observe-js][10] or `Object.observe` in supporting browsers) allows for powerful use cases and an easy avenue for implementing your own [3-way data-binding][11].
+Unlike some libraries, JSData does not require the use of getter and setter functions, and doesn't decorate your data with a bunch of cruft.

-Supporting relations, computed properties, support for Node and the Browser, model lifecycle control and a slew of other features, JSData is the tool for [giving your data the respect it deserves][12].
+Supporting relations, Node.js and the Browser, model lifecycle control and a slew of other features, JSData is the tool for [giving your data the respect it deserves][12].

-Written in ES6 and built for modern web development, JSData will save you thousands of lines of code _and_ make you cooler.
+Written in ES6 and built for modern web development, JSData will save you thousands of lines of code.

 Support is handled via the [Slack channel][slack] or the [Mailing List][ml].